pacman82/odbc2parquet/README.md

 MyTable
 ```

-Use `odbc2parquet --help` to see all option.
+Use `odbc2parquet help insert` to see all options related to inserting data.

 ## Links